San Luigi Gonzaga, Corteranzo

-History and Description
+History and description

-The erection of a small church at this rural location, presumably to replace a small chapel or hermitage, was patronized by Tommaso Giunipero, an aristocrat residing in the Villa of Corteranzo.
-Documents suggest plans began in early 18th-century but only completed in 1760, posthumously using designs of Vittone.
+The erection of a small church at this rural location, presumably to replace a small chapel or hermitage, took place under the patronage of Tommaso Giunipero, an aristocrat residing in the Villa of Corteranzo.
+Documents suggest that plans began in the early 18th century but that the building was only completed in 1760, posthumously using designs of Vittone.
 While the exterior appears somewhat rusticated with worn brick, the interior has a complex hexagonal cupola.